KEMERTON CONSERVATION TRUST

 Board of Governors

-Adrian Darby OBE (Chairman) founded Kemerton Conservation Trust in 1989.
+Adrian Darby OBE (Chairman Emeritus) founded Kemerton Conservation Trust in 1989.
 He is the owner of the Kemerton Estate, which collaborates closely with the Trust on nature conservation.
 He was a fellow and tutor in economics at Keble College, Oxford University (1963–1985), and visiting lecturer in environmental economics at the University of Pennsylvania in 1978.
 He subsequently served as Chairman of the RSPB (1986–1993), and Vice President from 1996 onwards.
 His other conservation roles include Chairman of Plantlife International (1994-2002), Chairman of Planta Europa (1998-2004), trustee of the Herpetological Conservation Trust (1995-), Chairman of the UK Committee of the World Conservation Union (1996–1999), board member of the Farming and Rural Conservation Agency (1997-).
 Most recently he served as Chairman of the Joint Nature Conservation Committee of the United Kingdom (2004-2007).
 Adrian was appointed OBE for services to nature conservation in 1996.
+Adrian held the position of Chairman of the Board from the Trust's inception until 2024, when he stepped down.
+In acknowledgement of his many years' service, the Board voted to award him the honorary title of Chairman Emeritus.

-Matthew Darby co-founded Kemerton Conservation Trust with his father Adrian in 1989.
+Matthew Darby (Chairman) co-founded Kemerton Conservation Trust with his father Adrian in 1989.
 As well as helping to manage Kemerton Estate, Matthew has worked as a consultant to the Landscape Agency.
-His other conservation roles include: trustee of Iris Darnton Foundation (2004-), board member of Cotswolds Conservation Board (2007-) and board member of the National Trust Regional Advisory Board (2012-)
+His other conservation roles include: trustee of Iris Darnton Foundation (2004-), board member of Cotswolds Conservation Board (2007-) and board member of the National Trust Regional Advisory Board (2012-).
+Matthew was voted Chairman of the Board in 2024.

 Peter Doble is the farm manager of the Kemerton Estate and brings to the Trust his in-depth knowledge and experience of the interface between farming and conservation.
 He administers agri-environment schemes on the Trust’s behalf.